yellowtree/geoip-detect/README.md

 #### What is planned to be implemented? ####

 Maxmind released a new API version (v2) with localized country names and a accuracy percentage.
-We will add it when it is out of beta.

 ## Screenshots ##